-Date Dear Parent or Guardian, Clark College, working under the providing counseling services he supervision ofes to your child ol Psychology Practicum Student at Lewis, School Psychologist.
-This yea [add a brief description abo e.g., per IEP, individual or group, specific ır I will out of our conversation during the o course of our counseling se to address my developing here may be times when I plan to record poessions.
-These confidential recordings wou skills as a school psychologist.
-I will destr ıld be ng sessions?
-Please sign and return this for ppy to speak with you about this now or m with My supervisor and I can be read Thank you for the opportunity t ched ato work with your child, · Practicum Candidate School Psychology Program Lewis and Clark College I give permission for my child's s counseling sessions to be e recorded and used as described.
+Date Dear Parent or Guardian, Clark College, working under the be providing counseling services t supervision of o your child l Psychology Practicum Student at Lewis &, School Psychologist.
+This year I will [add a brief description about g., per IEP, individual or group, specific goals of our conversation during the cou rrse of our counseling ses address my developing s ere may be times when I plan to record portions ssions.
+These confidential recordings would be skills as a school psychologist.
+I will destroy the ng sessions?
+Please sign and return this form with oppy to speak with you about this now or My supervisor and I can be reache Thank you for the opportunity to v ed atwork with your child, · · Practicum Candidate School Psychology Program Lewis and Clark College I give permission for my child's co ounseling sessions to be r recorded and used as described.
 Signature of Parent/Guardian Phone